SatDump/SatDump/README.md

 ### Live processing or recording (directly from your SDR)

 Quick-Start :
-- Go in the "Recorder" Tabs
+- Go in the "Recorder" Tab
 - Select and start your SDR Devices
 - Chose a pipeline
 - Start it, and done!